Orthopedic Surgery

 What are some important statistics around the specialty?

-“Matching into an orthopaedic surgery residency is increasingly difficult, with an average match rate of 66.6% in 2021-2022 compared to 76.0% over 2016-2020 despite recent efforts to make the NRMP more applicant-centric and improve the equitability of the match process."
-However with pass/fail USMLE step 1, step 2 and research are more heavily weighed Citations: 1.
+Citations: 1.
 Mascarenhas B, Puranam K: Analysis of the medical residency matching algorithm to validate and improve equity.
 PLoS One.
 2023, 18:e0284153.
 10.1371/journal.pone.0284153 2.
 Mascarenhas B, Puranam KS, Katehakis MN: Comparison of program-centric vs student-centric national resident matching algorithms.
 JAMA Netw Open.
 2021, 4:e2113769.
 10.1001/jamanetworkopen.2021.13769

-What are the top three areas that students can focus on to help prepare themselves for a successful residency application and a successful transition to residency? (i.e. grades/academics, professionalism, any of the categories listed above, etc.)?
+What are the top three areas that students can focus on to help prepare themselves for a successful residency application and a successful transition to residency? (i.e., grades/academics, professionalism, any of the categories listed above, etc.)?

-What resources would you share with a student who is just starting to research their interest in this specialty and/or wants to learn more specifics of this specialty (anything from what a typical day may look like to specifics on rotations, specialty specific residency info, fellowships)?
+What resources would you share with a student who is just starting to research their interest in this specialty and/or wants to learn more specifics of this specialty (anything from what a typical day may look like to specifics on rotations, specialty-specific residency info, fellowships)?

-Network and when rotating, understand what a "normal" day is for an orthopedic surgeon.
+Network and, when rotating, understand what a "normal" day is for an orthopedic surgeon.

 What subspecialties exist with this specialty?

-Shoulder/Elbow, sports, hand, Joints (hip and knee), foot/ankle, trauma, spine, pediatrics, oncology,
+Shoulder/Elbow, sports, hand, Joints (hip and knee), foot/ankle, trauma, spine, pediatrics, oncology.

-What does a typical workday or work week look like (hours/schedule/shifts, work setting, team based environment, acuity, etc.)?
+What does a typical workday or work week look like (hours/schedule/shifts, work setting, team-based environment, acuity, etc.)?

-2-3 days of clinic and typically 2 days of surgery clinic 8-5 surgery 7-5 Academics: some protected time typically, but less pay Community: eat what you kill only, some differences in certain employed models
+2-3 days of clinic and typically 2 days of surgery clinic 8-5 surgery 7-5 Academics: some protected time typically, but less pay Community: eat what you kill only, some differences in certain employed models.

 What are the important traits, qualities, and/or considerations recommended for physicians in this specialty?

-Judgment, work ethic, team player, accountability
+Judgment, work ethic, team player, accountability.

-How does the specialty work differ in various settings (e.g. a private vs community vs an academic environment)?
+How does the specialty work differ in various settings (e.g. a private vs a community vs an academic environment)?

 What does training for this specialty look like (how many years, is a separate prelim year needed, etc.)?

-5 year residency 1 year specialty fellowship (optional)
+5-year residency 1 1-year specialty fellowship (optional).

 What types of experiences might strengthen my future residency application, especially in areas of service, leadership, and research?

-Research and ortho rotations, unique talent (e.g., prior collegiate athlete, coding/programming, performing arts, ability to fundraise, etc.), award, or special skill
+Research and ortho rotations, unique talent (e.g., prior collegiate athlete, coding/programming, performing arts, ability to fundraise, etc.), award, or special skill.

 Is there a specialty interest group?
 If not, what other networking options would you recommend?
 Are there any specific national organizations or committees I should join?